So you’ve got a WordPress blog, and you allow readers to comment…

 3. Don’t close off articles to new comments.
 So many blogs do this.
 After 30 days or so the article reaches its expiry date and is summarily killed off.
 Don’t do that.
 Comments are the collective mind of the internet at work.
 Keep it alive.
 It is amazing how many times a 5 year old comment is still valid (even in computer programming), and people often want to add their bit to the hive mind.
 Let them.

 4. Don’t hold every comment for moderation.
 Once a user comments, they want to see it.
 And if they are asking a question, they want others to see it and answer it ASAP.
 People will give up on your site if they have to wait for comment moderation.
 Besides, I can think of better ways to spend your evening than than pouring through hundreds of spam comments trying to find the legit ones to approve.
 Don’t we have computers and stuff that can do this?
 Why yes we do!

-For WordPress, one brilliant and free comment spam blocker is WP-SpamShield.
+For WordPress, one brilliant comment spam blocker is WP-SpamShield.
 No, I’m not on a commission, and I didn’t write it or know the people who did.
 It’s what works for me, and it will probably work for you too because it is so darn simple.
-It is a piece of cake to install (it’s just a plugin) and works so well you can have your comments completely open and won’t get any spam.
+You just install the plugin, and that’s it.
+No settings, no tweaking, no setup, nothing.
+It just works.
+In fact it works so well you can have your comments completely open and won’t get any spam.
 It just deletes them.
 Gone.
 You never see them.
-If you use it and like it I’d recommend a donation to encourage them, but otherwise it is completely free.

 And it won’t break the bank.
 As of January 2019, it costs $34 USD.